Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch-Pt1/Lesson2.md

 As mentioned, **long-running tasks** such as image/data processing, local or remote data fetching, and other network calls are typically good candidates for running tasks `.async`.

+If the `viewDidLoad()` method of your `View Controller` has too much work to do on the `main queue`, this can often result in long wait times before the view appears.
+If possible, it’s best to offload some work to be done in the background using `.async`, if it’s not absolutely essential at load time for the view.

 ### When to use Sync?

 In synchronous execution by `.sync` method, the current thread waits until the task is finished before the method call returns.